wpix/swnsa/content/essay/why-blogging.md

   >
   > to make people laugh…

 I read the book two years ago, and I liked almost every single answer.
 In a way that I forget what the book mainly talks about but still remember this scene.
 A very special scene.
-I mean, just to think of something that is capable of setting yourself free.
-Previously I only find those answers interesting.
-Now I understand some of them a little better, such as to turn off the voices in my mind.
 <br/>

 **Writing as talking**